shaunsmith/graal-containers/README.md

 generates a nonsense verse, in the style of the poem Jabberwocky (by Lewis Carrol).
 To do this remarkable feat it uses a Markov chain to model the text of the original poem and this model is then used to generate random text that appear to be like the original.

+## GraalVM Enterprise container images

+This lab contains examples of both GraalVM Enterprise (ee) and GraalVM Community (ce) container images.
+GraalVM Enterprise container images are available in Oracle Container Registry (OCR) at https://container-registry.oracle.com in the GraalVM product section.
+In order to use the GraalVM Enterprise container images, you will need to create an Oracle account (no credit card needed), sign in with your Oracle account and accept the license under for GraalVM Enterprise `jdk-ee` and `native-image-ee` repositories.

+1. Go to OCR at https://container-registry.oracle.com

+2. Click on the `GraalVM` tile in the `Browse Containers` section.

+3. Click on the `native-image-ee` repository.

+4. Click on the `Sign In` button.
+You will be redirected to the `Oracle account sign-in` page.

+5. If you already have an Oracle account, you can sign in.
+If not, click on the `Create Account` button in the `Don't have an Oracle Account?` section.

+6. Once you've signed in, you can view and accept the license agreement for the Oracle container (`native-image-ee`) you have selected.

+7. Go to `GraalVM Repositories` >> `jdk-ee`.

+8. View and accept the license agreement for the Oracle container (`jdk-ee`) you have selected.

 ## App JAR

 ### Build the App JAR